anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ### Electing the council

 Once the elected council has been decided upon, the established address corresponding to the multisig is added to the `PGF` internal address, and the `spending_cap` variable is stored.
-The `spending_cap_amount` variable is also stored.
-This is done through the following equaition `spending_cap_amount = spending_cap / 100 * PGFAddress.balance`.
 The variable `amount_spent` is also reset from the previous council, which is a variable in storage meant to track the spending of the active PGF council.

 ### Example